Explore

 Orchestra and Jazz Band

 This is an opportunity for experienced players to play in a group situation.
 Jazz Band performs at the ILT Jazz Festival in October.
-Please speak with Mr Peter de Blois if you are interested.
+Please speak with Mr Stephen James if you are interested.

 Available to Year 9-13 students enthusiastic about performing Shakespeare with a modernised twist.
-SGHS enters a 5-minute student-directed piece in the competition each year.
-This event takes place in March.
+15-minutes or 5 minute student-directed pieces can be entered in the competition each year.
+This event takes place in late March, early April.

 Rehearsals are in students’ own time.